Tunnel Diode Oscillator Essentials

 The seminal paper on the use of the TDO is by Van Degrift 1, and we have adapted the design principles in that paper for studying solid state samples at high magnetic fields.
 Our basic methods and design criteria solve the problems of using small lower Q coils, pulsed magnetic fields, and very low (dilution refrigerator) temperatures.

 An example of a TDO circuit that we use in our research is shown is the second figure.
 The tunnel diodes we use have a peak current of 150 - 400 $\mu$A. The diode voltage at the peak current is always about 40 mV, and a typical 300 $\mu$A diode corresponds to a negative resistance $R_n = -300\Omega$.
 The parasitic resistor $R_p = 75\Omega$ based on VanDegift's formula of $R_p = R_n/4$, and $R_2 = (R_n - R_p)/4$, or about $50Ω$ in our case. $R_1$ ideally forms the rest of the voltage divider, and helps to isolate the circuit from noise from the top of the cryostat, although it also adds heat to the cryostat.
 In the original paper it was set to the absolute value of $R_n$, but we tend to set it equal to $R_2$, and move that resistance to the bias box outside the cryostat.
 Because $R_1$ is now small, $C_c$ is moot, so we skip it. $C_b$ keeps the voltage more or less constant at the top of the voltage divider, and serves to isolate the oscillator from the outside world.
 A typical value of $C_b$ is $1000/(2\pi f |R_n|)$ where f is the resonant frequency of the oscillator.
+The inductor is the coil that we wind that will contain the sample we plan to study, as seen above.
+A high filling factor translates to a sensitive measurement, so we tend to wind custom coils for each sample with the goal of a 20-60% filling factor.
+The capacitor of the oscillator (tank circuit) is mostly from the parasitic capacitance, but we find that putting at least a 1-3 pf chip capacitor on the circuit board stabilizes the frequency against the variable diode capacitance and cable capacitance that inevitably couples to the circuit.

 Click here to get to a calculator for setting up a TDO based on Van Degrift's design, in addition to other design considerations.

 There are two important additions to the circuit critical to our work.
 As described in our paper 2 for pulsed fields there can be a large induced voltage coming from the coil which will push the diode off of its bias point.
 To avoid that problem we add a second identical coil, or any additional wire configuration, that has the equal and opposite area exposed to the changing magnetic field.
 This addition will cancel the induced voltage.
 The effective area of the coil will become larger and hence the filling factor of the sample coil system will become less, but we usually have enough signal to noise still get the data we need.
+A second modification to the circuit for our experiments is to move the bias resistors $R_1$ and $R_2$ to a higher point in our cryostat, 4 - 50 cm away from the rest of the circuit, to avoid heating the area where the sample is.

 One of the advantages of the TDO penetration depth method is that the method is robust.
 It runs at a frequency that can be adjusted to fall in a quiet part of the spectrum, far away from the low frequency dB/dt induced voltages and switching noise in a pulsed magnetic field.
 It also can be arbitrarily small and the sample does not have to be isolated as in calorimetric measurements.
 A good example of the harsh environments where it works is in diamond anvil cells in pulsed magnetic fields.
 In a collaboration with Stan Tozer at the NHMFL in 2002, we placed a coil 300 µ in diameter on the face of a diamond in a plastic diamond anvil cell.
 We were able to run experiments up to 5 kbar in a dilution refrigerator in dc fields up 50 T at 0.5 K in a rotating sample holder.3 A picture of the setup is shown here.
 This setup has been developed further by Stan Tozer and his group and is now capable of achieving 20 kbar at 0.4 K in 65 T pulsed fields.
+Click here to see our latest TDO boards and a calculator for setting up a TDO based on Van Degrift's design.